edgebroker/flowdirector-docker/README.md

 ## Configuration Changes

-The configuration file of Flowdirector is `fdserver/data/config/backend.json`.
+The configuration file of Flow Director is `fdserver/data/config/backend.json`.
 It is created on the first start and preserved.
-Changes require a restart of Flowdirector.
+Changes require a restart of Flow Director.